Numi2/qbtc/README.md

 Signature Algorithm: CRYSTALS-Dilithium (replaces ECDSA) Hash Algorithm: BLAKE3 (replaces SHA256/SHA256d)
 Consensus: Proof-of-Work based on BLAKE3
-Activation: Mandatory Hard Fork at FORK_HEIGHT
+Address Format: New Bech32m format (qbc1p...) using BLAKE3 hashes of Dilithium public keys HD Wallets: New Dilithium/BLAKE3-compatible derivation scheme Block/Transaction Structure: increased to 111 000 000 to accommodate Dilithium signature sizes and use BLAKE3 hashes Network Protocol: Incremented version, new service bit (NODE_PQ), distinct magic bytes.
-Address Format: New Bech32m format (qbc1p...) using BLAKE3 hashes of Dilithium public keys HD Wallets: New Dilithium/BLAKE3-compatible derivation scheme Block/Transaction Structure: increased to 111 000 000 to accommodate Dilithium signature sizes and use BLAKE3 hashes Network Protocol: Incremented version, new service bit (NODE_PQ), distinct magic bytes
+COMPLETELY NEW BLOCKCHAIN NO MIGRATION

  The emergence of practical quantum computation represents not merely a threat, but a fundamental invalidation of the security model underpinning legacy Bitcoin.
 Shor's algorithm renders the elliptic curve cryptography, upon which control of ownership rests, demonstrably obsolete.
 Grover's algorithm erodes the already marginal security guarantees of hash-based Proof-of-Work against a sufficiently advanced adversary.
 A purely peer-to-peer system of electronic cash, intended for enduring value, cannot be built upon cryptographic foundations known to be fragile.
 QuBitcoin is presented not merely as an evolution, but as the necessary successor: a fork preserving Bitcoin's core principles but rebuilt on cryptographic primitives resistant to the known capabilities of quantum computation.
 Through the systematic replacement of ECDSA with CRYSTALS-Dilithium and SHA256d with BLAKE3, QuBitcoin ensures the continued viability of decentralized digital scarcity.
 This document specifies the rationale and mechanics of this essential transition.